 Without the worries, fears and anxious naivety of new parents, there wouldn’t be a baby products industry.

-Fear sells, and the fear of accidentally damaging your own precious bundle by not owning the stuff sells a LOT.
+Fear sells, and the fear of accidentally damaging your own precious bundle by not owning the right stuff sells a LOT.

 Cots, carriers, car seats and cuddly toys are the bread-and-butter of the baby business.

-When a fairly basic can cost $150 and mums-to-be are willing to fork out more than 80 bucks for a single sprog-sized sleeping bag, it’s no wonder the industry is worth more than four billion dollars in Australia alone.
+When a fairly basic stroller can cost $150 and mums-to-be are willing to fork out more than 80 bucks for a single sprog-sized bag, it’s no wonder the industry is worth more than four billion dollars in Australia alone.

 In a flooded market fuelled by fear, the range and variety of products are staggering.
 And in a staggering range of products, you’ll find some which are, frankly, ridiculous.